danfuzz/samizdat/doc/samizdat-0.md

 evaluation fails (terminating the runtime).

 <br><br>
-### Other Nodes
+### Other Nodes and Values

-These are node types that appear within the data payloads of various expression nodes.
+These are nodes and values that appear within the data payloads of various expression nodes.

-#### `formals` &mdash; `[:@formals @[formal*]:]`
+#### `formal` &mdash; `@[@name=name (@repeat=repeat)?]`

-* `@[formal*]` (required) &mdash; Listlet of formal argument declarations, each declaration as describe immediately below.

-This represents the formal arguments to a function.
-Each `formal` element of the must be a maplet that binds `@name` and optionally `@repeat`:

-* `@name` (required) &mdash; an arbitrary value (but typically a stringlet), which indicates the name of the variable to be bound for this argument.
+* `@name` (required) &mdash; an arbitrary value (but typically a stringlet), which indicates the name of the variable to be bound for this formal.

-* `@repeat` (optional) &mdash; indicates (if present) that the number of actual arguments bound by this formal is not exactly one.
+* `@repeat` (optional) &mdash; indicates (if present) that the number of actual arguments bound by this formal is not necessarily exactly one.
   If present it must be one of:

-  * `@"*"` &mdash; indicates that this argument binds as many actual arguments as are available, including none.
-As such, this only really makes sense as the `repeat` of the last formal, though the syntax will tolerate it being on any formal.
-The argument variable as bound is a listlet of all the passed actual arguments that were bound.
+  * `@"*"` &mdash; indicates that this formal binds as many actual arguments as are available, including none.
+As such, this only really makes sense as the `repeat` of the last formal, though the surface syntax will tolerate it being in any position.
+The bound argument variable becomes a listlet of all the passed actual arguments that were bound.

-  * `@"?"` &mdash; indicates that this argument binds a single argument if available, including none.
-As such, this only really makes sense if only ever followed by other `?` formals or a `*` formal, though the syntax will tolerate it being on any formal.
-The argument variable as bound is a listlet, either of size one if an argument was bound or of size zero if not.
+  * `@"?"` &mdash; indicates that this formal binds a single argument if available, including none.
+As such, this only really makes sense if only ever followed by other `?` formals and possibly a final `*` formal, though the syntax will tolerate it being in any position.
+The bound argument variable becomes a listlet, either of size one if an argument was bound or of size zero if not.

 If no `@repeat` is specified, then the given formal binds exactly one actual argument.
 The argument variable as bound is the same as the